 Having never been away from home before, his arrival at UCT was a shock to his system.

-His older brothers convinced him to persevere and used to call him often and share their own experiences of first year to reassure him that what we was going through was normal.
-“So I learnt to take each day at a time.”
+His older brothers convinced him to persevere and used to call him often and share their own experiences of first year to reassure him that what we were going through was normal.
+“So, I learnt to take each day at a time.”

 A R20 000 entrance scholarship from UCT had allowed him to register and move into res.
 His stress about future finances was soon lifted when he was notified that he was a Moshal Scholarship recipient.
 “I felt like I was dreaming or that someone from my school was pranking me,” he recalls.